Pross History, Family Crest & Coats of Arms

 Contemporary Notables of the name Pross (post 1700) +

-- Gordon Allen Pross, American Democrat politician, Candidate for U.S. Representative from Washington 4th District, 1998
+- Gordon Allen Pross, American Democratic Party politician, Candidate for U.S. Representative from Washington 4th District, 1998

 Related Stories +